jairam14/Dravidian-Dialect-Classification/Dialect_Pipeline/README.md

-# Dialect Classification Pipeline (Whisper Feature Extraction + HF Upload)
+# Dialect Classification Pipeline using WhispAdapt Model

-This repository contains a Python pipeline for preparing and uploading dialect-specific speech datasets (Tamil, Malayalam, Kannada) to the Hugging Face Hub.
+This repository contains a Python codes for
+- preparing and uploading dialect-specific speech datasets (Tamil, Malayalam, Kannada) to the Hugging Face Hub.

-##  Project Structure

-- `feature_extraction_and_upload.py`: Main script to extract Whisper features and push to Hub.
-- `config.yaml`: Configuration for language, directories, and Hugging Face details.
-- `language_mapping.json`: Mapping of dialect labels to numeric class IDs.
-- `requirements.txt`: Required Python dependencies.
+- Trianing and evaluating the WhispAdapt Model

 ##  Usage